difference between blood and plasma

 Plasma is the liquid component of blood.
 It is a yellowish fluid that constitutes over half of the volume of whole blood.
 Plasma carries nutrients, hormones, and proteins throughout the body.
 It also helps to regulate body temperature and maintain a proper pH balance.

-See also difference between single and twin pregnancy symptoms
+See also difference between homogeneous and heterogeneous mixture with example

 Differences Between Blood and Plasma